PragathiKS/demo/tetrapak-customerhub/ui.dev/src/README.md

 ## BEM guidelines and prefixes

-For CSS we are using BEM (Block Element Modifier).
+BEM stands for Block Element Modifier.
+BEM allows us to control specificity, hence we use it as a standard in our CSS code.
 Let's understand how BEM works using a simple example below:

 ```html
 <div class="tp-comp">